mattiasa/mlbv/README.md

     - Note: player can be specified via config file.
 If player is not on the system path you may need to setup the full path in the config file.

-This software is tested under linux.
-It should work under Windows or Mac with the pre-requisites installed, but may require minor tweaks (bug reports are welcome).
+This software is tested under OSX.
+It should work under Windows or Linux with the pre-requisites installed, but may require minor tweaks (bug reports are welcome).

-## 1. Installation
+## 1. Installation or updates

-### Via pip

-This project is on the Python Package Index (Pypi) at [mlbv](https://pypi.org/project/mlbv), and can be installed using `pip`.
+Since this is a project that was inherited from another developer we do not have access currently to update `mlbv` on pypi.org.
+Because of that you will need to check out the code directly from Github to get the latest version.
+The older version can be found at [mlbv](https://pypi.org/project/mlbv)

+1. Clone the latest version: `git clone https://github.com/adam-ducker/mlbv`
+2. Switch to `mlbv` directory: `cd mlbv`
+3. Run `pip install .`

+To update to a newer version

+1. Make sure you're in the `mlbv` directory
+2. Run `git pull` to get the latest version from Github
-1. Run `pip install mlbv`
+3. Run `pip install .` to replace the existing version and remove the old
-2. Run `mlbv --init` to create a configuration directory and populate the `config` file with defaults and the required MLB.tv username and password.
-See the next section for more details.

-### Archlinux

-Install `mlbv` via the AUR.

 ## 2. Configuration

-After installing, run:
+After installing, run: `mlbv --init`

-    mlbv --init

 This will create the initial config file/directory and populate it with the prompted MLB.tv username and password.
 The `config` file will be located at `$HOME/.config/mlbv/config`.
 Directories are created if necessary.